 - Salt/Pepper: You definitely cannot have a soup without a little bit of salt and pepper… am I right?!
 It rounds out the flavours in the rest of the soup and makes ’em all pop!

-If you’re not on the Low FODMAP Diet (rub it in, why don’t ya?!) then feel free to add whatever veggies you want to this already loaded Veggie Soup.
+If you’re not on the low FODMAP diet (rub it in, why don’t ya?!) then feel free to add whatever veggies you want to this already loaded veggie soup.
 However, keep in mind, that if you are adding extra veggies, cooking times may need to be adjusted.
 Similarly, you may need to add additional water or coconut milk in order for all the vegetables to cook properly.

 HOW TO MAKE VEGGIE SOUP (KEY TIPS)